Approved May 12, 2017

 Strong oversight and governance result from having Board members with the necessary mix of skills and the contribution and inclusion of multiple perspectives when making decisions that affect the University at its most senior levels.
 Board diversity is crucial to ensure that the Board, as a whole, effectively governs the University.
 Accordingly, the Board of Trustees of Queen’s University strives to achieve a broad membership that provides a collective set of perspectives, ensuring sound decision-making and the fulfillment of its governance duties.

 Skills remain the most important consideration for appointment to the Board.
-Within its processes for identifying potential members, the Board’s Governance and Nominating Committee will actively seek out and promote potential candidates who reflect the diversity of Canadian society, with particular attention toward including individuals from designated groups *.
+Within its processes for identifying potential members, the Board’s Governance and Nominating Committee actively seeks out and promotes potential candidates who reflect the diversity of Canadian society, with particular attention toward including individuals from designated groups *.